zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/client_journeys.md

 customer selection, device, specialty, provider and appointment delay.
 Only active, non-deleted customers created before simulation start are eligible.

-Seven scenarios cycle: abandonment after profile, after slot browsing, or after booking start; completed visit; video connection failure; no-show; started but unfinished visit.
+Seven scenarios cycle:
+1. Abandonment after profile, after slot browsing, or after booking start;
+2. completed visit;
+3. video connection failure;
+4. no-show;
+5. started but unfinished visit.
 These are acceptance scenarios, not measured population rates.
 Customers may make multiple attempts, each with its own journey and session.
 Pre-login events retain an anonymous ID; authenticated booking events use the same customer keys as the batch source.